Moraxella catarrhalis: Vaccine development

+Several outer membrane proteins have been investigated for their potential role in generating a vaccine against M. catarrhalis.
+These include adhesin proteins UspA2, Mcap, MhaB1, MhaB2, and dLOS; UspA2 in particular has gone through and completed Phase 1 and 2 clinical trials.
+MhaB1, MhaB2, and dLOS meanwhile have been investigated in animal studies using immunized mice and chinchillas.
+Another class of antigens that have been targeted include porin proteins such as M35, OMP E, and OMP CD, which have all been found to be highly conserved across M. catarrhalis strains.
+Porin M35 was sequenced and found to have almost 100% conservation among isolated samples of M. catarrhalis, and produced immune responses and bacteria clearance in mice.
+Substrate-binding proteins and Moraxella surface proteins have also been looked for their potential in developing a vaccine, and testing has confirmed some of these proteins are present in many strains of M. catarrhalis and produce immune responses in animal models.

 Biochemistry

 During the first reported case of M. catarrhalis causing bacteremia that was associated with septic arthritis, the microbe was cultured, which revealed much about the morphology of its colonies, as well as M. catarrhalis itself.
 M. catarrhalis is a large, kidney-shaped, Gram-negative diplococcus.
 It can be cultured on blood and chocolate agar plates after an aerobic incubation at 37 °C for 24 hours.
 Cultures revealed gray-white hemispheric colonies about 1 mm in diameter.
 These colonies were fragile and easy to crumble, and appeared to have a waxy surface.